CloudControlSystems/KCES/README.md

 reallocation of the `OOMKilled` task Pod and ensure the normal execution of the task Pod.

+After entering the `TaskContainerBuilder` directory, You can build the Docker image by the `Dockerfile` file.

+    docker build -t shanchenggang/task-container-builder:roaming .

 #### ./roaming&offloading/taskVerticalOffloading
 This directory includes `TaskContainerBuilder` directories that contain the source codes of `Containerized Workflow Builder` within the `Cloud-Edge Workflow Scheduling Engine`.